Thuggonaut/42IC_Ring02_Push_swap/README.md

 # What is a stack?
 1. A stack of objects piled on top of each other.
 [Illustrate] [the stacks]
-2. A stack has a bottom object, and a top object.
+2. A stack has a top object, and a bottom object.
 [Illustrate]
 3. Credit to Oceano https://www.youtube.com/watch?v=OaG81sDEpVk video on push_swap where I learnt more about stacks and linked lists that helped me a great deal on starting this project.
 You'll find much of my work in this video were made possible from learning from him.
+[Include link in video description]
 4. Back to our stacks.
-We create our stacks with linked lists.
+We will create our stacks with linked lists.
 If you completed the libft bonus you'd be familiar with linked lists.

 # What is a linked list?
 1. An organised data structure that contains nodes.
 [Illustrate] [the nodes]
 2. The nodes are data elements.
 Consider each node like a box, that stores data inside of it, for example, a number.
 [Illustrate] [the number data]
-3. What makes this data structure a "linked list" is that they are connected in sequence, like a chain.
+3. What makes this data structure a "linked list" is that each node are connected in sequence, like a chain.
 [Illustrate] [chain like lines between the nodes]
 4. "In sequence means", the head node, is connected to the next node, which is connected to the next, and the next, and which is connected to the tail node.
 We will interchangebly use top with head, and bottom with tail.
 [Illustrate] [head node, and the "next" arrows.
 The next arrows over the top of the "chain" lines].
 5. What we're looking at, is a singly linked lists.
 The chain from top to bottom, is unidirectional.
 6. For this project, we will use a doubly linked list, which means the nodes are linked bidirectionally.
 Each node has a "reference" to a "next" node, as we've seen so far, and a "reference" to a "previous" node.
 [Illustrate] [the arrows to previous]
+7. The tail's *next reference always points to NULL to signify the end of a linked list, unless it is a circular linked list.
-7. A circular linked list can be unidirectional or bidirectional, but that the tail node, is linked to the head node (we will not be using this).
-[Illustrate] [arrows pointing to head, then remove before next point]
+8. A circular linked list can be unidirectional or bidirectional, but that the tail node, is linked to the head node (we will not be using this).

 # What is a node?
 1. Recall, a node is like a box containing data, and it can contain many different types of data you want.